Finding things to do in London is easy to do.

 9. The Shard

-It is the tallest building in Western Europe at 310 meters with 95 floors.
+It is the tallest Western European building at 310 meters with 95 floors.
 The glass pyramid was finished in 2012 with an observation floor open to the public at £24-32 per adult.

 Another option is to enjoy a drink at one of the rooftop bars.
 Click here for more information – The Shard.